Rivendile/proj-multi-paxos/README.md

 # Mult-Paxos
 🏮 This repository contains the Implementation for the graduate lesson *Concept and design of Distributed System* (2022 Spring, advised by Zhi Yang) in Peking University.
-We implement the Paxos, the Multi-Paxos Algorithm and a distributed database based on our Paxos consensus protocol.
 ## Getting Start
 - Setup the conda environment.
 ```bash